Product Identity··15 min read

 The Economics at FMCG Scale

-The marginal cost of serialisation — printing a unique 2D code on each unit — sits between $0.003 and $0.01 per unit at volumes of one million units and above, assuming production-line coders are already in place for lot/date coding (which they typically are).
-At ten million units annually, you're looking at $30,000–$100,000 in total serialisation infrastructure operating cost per year.
+What do the actual numbers look like when serialisation cost is weighed against business risk?
+The marginal cost of printing a unique 2D code on each unit sits between $0.003 and $0.01 per unit at volumes of one million units and above, assuming production-line coders are already in place for lot and date coding — which they typically are.
+At ten million units annually, total serialisation infrastructure operating cost runs to $30,000–$100,000 per year.

 Implementation: Making It Work on High-Speed Lines